 Most fishing rods are made from either carbon fiber or graphite.
 Both are acceptable but have their own pros and cons.

-Graphite rods are lighter and more sensitive, but they are more expensive and less robust.
+Graphite rods are lighter and more sensitive but more expensive and less robust.

 Carbon fiber rods are heavier and most robust but don’t have the same flexibility or sensitivity.

-For walleye, I would prefer a graphite rod but carbon fiber will certainly work as well.
+I would prefer a graphite rod for walleye, but carbon fiber will also work.

 Length

-Most walleye fishing rods are between 6’0″ and 7’0″, although this depends on how you are going to be fishing.
-If you are going for trolling from a boat then you can go with a shorter rod.
+Most walleye fishing rods are between 6’0″ and 7’0″, although this depends on how you will be fishing.
+If you are going for trolling from a boat, you can go with a shorter rod.

 This length gives good leverage when live baiting to get a good hook set when striking.